MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/update-a-code-signing-certificate.md

 ## To add or update a code signing certificate

 ### Step 1: Renew your code signing certificate

 1. Determine which type of code signing certificate you need.
-For more information, see [Get a code signing certificate](./get-a-code-signing-certificate.md).
+For more information, see [code-singing-certificate](./code-signing-certificate.md).
 1. Get a new certificate or reuse an existing certificate.
 1. Once you receive your verified certificate from the certificate authority, proceed to **Step 2** to download and sign the "Signablefile.bin"